EricDupertuis/EricDupertuis.github.io/_posts/2015-11-23-dont-be-stupid.md

 I was standing in the middle of the train and in front of me there was this guy in a suit.
 Let's call him Jeff.

-So this Jeff guy was turning his back at and I couldn't see his face but for what I could see it looked like he was in his late 40's and he had a very _business men_ look.
-But I noticed something rather strange when he took out his smartphone : First of all, he didn't have an iPhone which seemed like a good sign.
+So this Jeff guy was turning his back at me and I couldn't see his face but for what I could see it looked like he was in his late 40's and he had a very _business men_ look.

-The problem was, he wasn't hiding his screen at all, he was holding his smartphone right in front of him so I could see everything he was doing.
+Like 90% of people in the train, Jeff was using his smartphone.
+The problem was, he wasn't hiding his screen at all.

+He was holding his smartphone right in front of him so, I could see everything he was doing.
 And I saw him log in his Office 365 account.
-I saw his e-mail address and I even saw his password.
-So know, I have access to some business executive (as his id said) email account, with sensitive informations on it.
+I saw his e-mail address and even saw his password.
+So now, I have access to some business executive (as his id, hanging from his trousers, said) email account, with sensitive informations on it.
 And it's not like I hacked him or anything, It was just here, right in front of my nose.

-Of course I won't do anything evil with it but please, when you use your smartphone and you have some sensitive informations on it, take care.
+Of course I won't do anything evil with it because I'm not an a-hole, but please, for anyone who reads this, when you use your smartphone and you have some sensitive informations on it, [don't fuck it up](https://www.youtube.com/watch?v=J1q4Ir2J8P8).
 Don't show your password to everybody else, you never know who's looking at you.
+Someone with bad intentions might be looking over your shoulder.

-(Oh and his smartphone wasn't locked with a password, just a simple "swipe to unlock")
+(Oh and his smartphone wasn't locked with a password, just a simple "swipe to unlock").

+Please don't be stupid and take care for these sort of things.